Hiroshima Toyo Carp: Dark years

 Marty Brown became the manager in 2006, becoming the team's first non-Japanese manager in 31 years (since Joe Lutz).
 The team set a new record in April, 2006, scoring only 2 runs for the first 9 games of the season.
-Through still not finishing above third, the team concentrated on developing potential young players.
-In 2008, even though they were expected to finish last place as both the ace Hiroki Kuroda and slugger Takahiro Arai were gone by free agency, their chance of entering of playoffs was not eliminated until the very end of the season (when only 3 games remained), and they finished fourth, closely following Chunichi Dragons.
+Though still not finishing above third, the team concentrated on developing potential young players.
+In 2008, even though they were expected to finish last place as both the ace Hiroki Kuroda and slugger Takahiro Arai were gone by free agency, their chance of entering of playoffs was not eliminated until the very end of the season (when only 3 games remained), and they finished fourth, closely behind the Chunichi Dragons.

 Beginning with the 2009 season, the team's home has been the New Hiroshima Municipal Stadium, also known as Mazda Zoom-Zoom Stadium, in the Minami (South) Ward of Hiroshima.